NehorayHillel/flask_resume/flask-resume-readme.md

      - When applying changes, this stage:
        - Retrieves outputs from Terraform (such as the EC2 public IP and RDS endpoint)
        - Sets them as environment variables
-       - Uses Jenkins credentials to securely fetch SSH keys
+       - Uses Jenkins credentials to securely fetch SSH keys and RDS connection details
-       - Generates an Ansible inventory file
+       - Generates an Ansible inventory file dynamically from Terraform outputs
-       - Runs the Ansible playbook (ansible/deploy.yml) to deploy the application with the correct RDS configurations
+       - Runs the Ansible playbook (ansible/deploy.yml) to deploy the application
+       - Passes database connection parameters securely from Jenkins credentials

   6. **Post Steps**:
      - Cleans up sensitive files (like SSH keys)